Île de Ré: Connection to the mainland

 In 1987, a 2.9 km bridge was built to connect the island to the mainland.
 Previously, the island was connected through roll-on roll-off ferries (called "bacs"), which could accommodate vehicles and passengers.
 In peak summer time periods, the waiting time to board a ferry could reach several hours.
 The bridge was built by Bouygues.
 Since then, tourism on the island has developed considerably, with real estate prices reaching high levels.
 The easier transportation system has stimulated the purchase of holiday homes by people from as far as Paris, who can visit for week-ends, mostly in spring and summer.
 Using the bridge requires the payment of a toll (either €8 or €16 return for a normal car depending on the season) and makes it the most expensive road to use per kilometre in France.
 The Paris-La Rochelle high-speed train (TGV) trip takes around three hours, and then taxis or buses can be taken to the island. Île de Ré can also be reached from Paris by plane.
 It takes 85 minutes to fly from Paris to La Rochelle airport.

 After the TF1 channel was purchased by Bouygues, the talk-show Droit de réponse (Right to reply), shown on prime-time Saturday evening by Michel Polac was suppressed after criticizing this bridge.

 Life

 The area is a popular tourist destination.
 It has approximately the same number of hours of sunshine as the southern coast of France.
 The island has a constant light breeze, and the water temperature is generally cool.
-The island is surrounded with sandy beaches.
+The island is surrounded by sandy beaches.